Venezuela Fire Crisis: NASA Hot Spot Map Reveals Alarming Extent of Fires Across the Country

 The senior official detailed, according to official figures, that of the total fires, 6,854 were vegetation, plus 4,000 were debris, 1,430 were structures, 1,118 were vehicles and 535 were electrical, Efe reported at the time.

-The NGO La Tierra se Calienta has made some considerations about the “arsons in Venezuela”, asking a question: “Why would someone start a fire in the jungle?”
+The NGO La Tierra se Calienta has made some considerations regarding the “arsons in Venezuela”, asking a question: “Why would someone start a fire in the jungle?”
 The answer found is simple: “To obtain short-term economic benefits.”

 For this organization of environmentalists, “the forest fire season in Venezuela is a recurring phenomenon, but in recent years, there has been an alarming increase in fires caused by humans.”